justahero/talk-error-handling/slides.md

 }
 ```

-- an `enum` allows fine granularity
+- an `enum` provides fine granularity
 - each variant can represent one error case

 ---